Skip to Content

 Whether you choose to go with the original protein bagels, or the version with extra protein (my personal favorite), the process for making these protein bagels will be exactly the same.

-Step 1: Mix all your ingredients together in a ball until it becomes a dough.
+Step 1: Mix all of your ingredients together in a bowl until dough forms.
 You’ll need to get in there with your hands for it to all come together.

 Step 2: Break the dough up into 3 roughly equal-sized pieces.